Bogyoke Aung San Park

-Bogyoke Aung San Park (ဗိုလ်ချုပ်အောင်ဆန်းပန်းခြံ), commonly known as Bogyoke Park, is a prominent public park located in Yangon, Myanmar.
-Situated on the north shore of the Kandawgyi Lake and near the iconic Shwedagon and Maha Wizaya Pagodas, it serves as a recreational space in the city.
-The park is named in honor of Bogyoke Aung San, the national hero and father of modern-day Myanmar.
-The park is immediately west of the Yangon Zoological Gardens.
+Bogyoke Aung San Park (ဗိုလ်ချုပ်အောင်ဆန်းပန်းခြံ), also known as Bogyoke Park, is a public park in Yangon, Myanmar.
+Located on the northern shore of Kandawgyi Lake, the park is situated near the Shwedagon Pagoda and Maha Wizaya Pagoda, and west of the Yangon Zoological Gardens.
+It is named after Aung San, a Burmese independence leader.

 History

-The park was formerly known as Dalhousie Park Memorial Garden during the British colonial era, named for the Marquis of Dalhousie.
-Plans for a park were conceived by the Marquis in 1854, and construction began a few years later.
-The park housed a statue of King Edward VII.
+The park was formerly known as Dalhousie Park Memorial Garden during the British colonial period, named after the Marquis of Dalhousie.
+Plans for the park were made in 1854, and construction began a few years later.
+The park later contained a statue of King Edward VII.

-In the 1930s, the park was renamed Aung Zeya Park, after Alaungpaya, founder of the last Burmese Konbaung dynasty.
-After the Japanese invasion of Rangoon in 1942, the statue of King Edward was removed and replaced with a "victory land" monument containing soil from Shwebo, the hometown of Alaungpaya.
+In the 1930s, the park was renamed Aung Zeya Park, after Alaungpaya, the founder of the Konbaung dynasty.
+After Japanese forces occupied Rangoon in 1942, the statue of King Edward VII was removed and replaced with a monument containing "victory earth" brought from Shwebo, the former capital of Alaungpaya.

-After Burma gained independence, the park was renamed to its present-day name, signifying the nation's shift from colonial influence and its reverence for General Aung San, who played a pivotal role in the country's struggle for freedom.